mendersoftware/mender/README.md

-5. Testing Mender with Yocto and Qemu
+5. Testing Mender with Yocto and QEMU
 =====================================

-To quickly get started, Mender can be tested using the qemu emulator.
+To quickly get started, Mender can be tested using the QEMU emulator.
-Detailed instructions how to build a Yocto image that can be run and tested in qemu are provided in the [meta-mender repository](https://www.github.com/mendersoftware/meta-mender).
+Detailed instructions how to build a Yocto image that can be run and tested in QEMU are provided in the [meta-mender repository](https://www.github.com/mendersoftware/meta-mender).